kevindeleon/kevindeleon.github.io/_posts/2013-06-12-tutorial-display-recent-tweets-using-jquery-php-and-twitters-api.markdown

 ---
 *UPDATE 6.24.13*: You can now download/fork the <a href="https://github.com/kevindeleon/get-tweets" target="_blank">source code</a> for my PHP and JS files used in this tutorial on github.
 You will still need to get your own copies of <a href="https://github.com/mynetx/codebird-php" target="_blank">codebird</a> and <a href="http://jquery.com" target="_blank">jQuery</a> from their respective sources.

 Up until recently I had been using Twitter&rsquo;s v1 API and their <a href="http://twitter.com/javascripts/blogger.js" target="_blank">blogger.js</a> script to display my most recent tweet in the footer of my website.
 It was simple, worked great and was really all I wanted.
 As of yesterday, Twitter finally retired the v1 API in favor of their v1.1 API which requires OAuth authentication.
 This promptly left me with the "oh crap, my site is broken" problem.
 I decided to write a quick blog post on how I resolved this problem.
-It's probably not the best way to do it, but if it helps you out, great!
+It&rsquo;s probably not the best way to do it, but if it helps you out, great!

 Things we&rsquo;ll need: